coq/coq/doc/sphinx/language/gallina-extensions.rst

 Printing constructions in full
 ------------------------------

-.. opt:: Printing All
+.. flag:: Printing All

-Coercions, implicit arguments, the type of pattern-matching, but also notations (see :ref:`syntaxextensionsandinterpretationscopes`) can obfuscate the behavior of some tactics (typically the tactics applying to occurrences of subterms are sensitive to the implicit arguments).
-Turning this option on deactivates all high-level printing features such as coercions, implicit arguments, returned type of pattern-matching, notations and various syntactic sugar for pattern-matching or record projections.
+   Coercions, implicit arguments, the type of pattern matching, but also notations (see :ref:`syntaxextensionsandinterpretationscopes`) can obfuscate the behavior of some tactics (typically the tactics applying to occurrences of subterms are sensitive to the implicit arguments).
+Turning this option on deactivates all high-level printing features such as coercions, implicit arguments, returned type of pattern matching, notations and various syntactic sugar for pattern matching or record projections.
-Otherwise said, :opt:`Printing All` includes the effects of the options :opt:`Printing Implicit`, :opt:`Printing Coercions`, :opt:`Printing Synth`, :opt:`Printing Projections`, and :opt:`Printing Notations`.
+   Otherwise said, :flag:`Printing All` includes the effects of the options :flag:`Printing Implicit`, :flag:`Printing Coercions`, :flag:`Printing Synth`, :flag:`Printing Projections`, and :flag:`Printing Notations`.
 To reactivate the high-level printing features, use the command ``Unset Printing All``.

 .. _printing-universes:

 Printing universes
 ------------------

-.. opt:: Printing Universes
+.. flag:: Printing Universes

    Turn this option on to activate the display of the actual level of each occurrence of :g:`Type`.
 See :ref:`Sorts` for details.
-This wizard option, in combination with :opt:`Printing All` can help to diagnose failures to unify terms apparently identical but internally different in the Calculus of Inductive Constructions.
+This wizard option, in combination with :flag:`Printing All` can help to diagnose failures to unify terms apparently identical but internally different in the Calculus of Inductive Constructions.

 The constraints on the internal level of the occurrences of Type (see :ref:`Sorts`) can be printed using the command